MicrosoftDocs/learn/learn-pr/azure/intro-to-cloud-native-apps/includes/7-summary.md

-In this module, you learned about Cloud Native Apps.
+In this module, you learned about cloud-native apps.
 You also learned about services, containers, and other cloud services and concepts.

-Cloud Native Apps present a new, modern approach for building systems.
+Cloud-native apps present a new, modern approach for building systems.
 If you want to learn more about containers, you can see [Introduction to Docker containers](/learn/modules/intro-to-docker-containers/).
 If you want to learn more about how to orchestrate containers, you can see [Introduction to Kubernetes](/learn/modules/intro-to-kubernetes/) and [Introduction to Azure Kuberenetes Service](/learn/modules/intro-to-azure-kubernetes-service/).

 Now that you have reviewed this module, you should be able to: